Doing These 9 Things Can Cut Your Risk of Dementia by 35 Percent—Here’s Why

 Go for a walk

 This isn’t just about keeping at a healthy weight; a workout itself could cut down your risk.
 Older adults who exercise are less likely to develop dementia than those who don’t work out.
-Get inspired with these secrets of women who work out every day.

 Schedule a mental health visit